It’s really discouraging to see your aquarium efforts go to waste because of a single parasitic outbreak.

 This was more than enough proof for me to buy a bottle of generic fish oil with Omega 3 and add some to the live food I was using in my reef tank.

-Nowadays, I have a strict rule to only feed my fish food with added Omega 3 in it, because of how beneficial it is to them.
+With time and experience, I came up with a strict rule to only feed my fish food with added Omega 3 in it, because of how beneficial it is to them.

 Anyhow, you can use all types of live food for this to work.

-In my experience, the best approach here is to order these through a reputable vendor online.
-Most fish stores won’t have enough to supply you with the needed quantities, but you can ask around if you have the free time.
+In my experience, the best approach here is to order live aquarium food through some of the reputable aquarium vendors online (AquaBid is a good place to start).
+Most fish stores won’t have enough to supply you with the needed quantities, but you can ask around if you have free time.

 Another way to do this is by preparing your own mix of fresh fish food at home: